ucsd-cse11-w22/ucsd-cse11-w22.github.io/staff-and-help.md

 ### Instructor Office Hours

-``Office hours'' should maybe be called ``student hours'' – they are times where we are available in our office (physically or virtually) **for you**.
+“Office hours” should maybe be called “student hours” – they are times where we are available in our office (physically or virtually) **for you**.
 You can come to instructor office hours with any kind of questions about the course, or even about the next course, or about catching up if you feel you've fallen